 What Happens in Your Body When You Don’t Write It

-James W. Pennebaker, PhD, psychologist and professor at the University of Texas at Austin, has spent more than four decades studying what happens when people hold emotional experiences inside — and what changes when they put them into words.
+James W. Pennebaker, PhD, psychologist and professor at the University of Texas at Austin, has spent more than four decades studying what happens when people hold emotional experiences inside.
+And what changes when they put them into words.
 His findings are striking.

 In his landmark 1986 study, Pennebaker found that people who wrote about traumatic or stressful experiences for just 15 to 20 minutes over four consecutive days had measurably improved immune function and visited the doctor significantly less in the following months compared to those who wrote about neutral topics.
-The act of translating emotional experience into language — even privately, even on paper no one would ever read — produced real, measurable physiological change.
+The act of translating emotional experience into language.
+Even privately, even on paper no one would ever read.
+Produced real, measurable physiological change.

 This is because suppressing emotion isn’t neutral.
 It’s an active, effortful process that keeps your nervous system in a low-grade state of activation.
-James Gross, PhD, professor of psychology at Stanford University and leading researcher on emotion regulation, has documented how expressive suppression — the deliberate effort to inhibit outward emotional expression — increases sympathetic nervous system activity even as the face stays calm.
+James Gross, PhD, professor of psychology at Stanford University and leading researcher on emotion regulation, has documented how expressive suppression.
+The deliberate effort to inhibit outward emotional expression.
+Increases sympathetic nervous system activity even as the face stays calm.
 In plain terms: your body is running a stress program while your expression tells the world everything is fine.

-Gross’s research, published in the Journal of Personality and Social Psychology, showed that suppression doesn’t just cost the person doing it — it costs their relationships too.
+Gross’s research, published in the Journal of Personality and Social Psychology, showed that suppression doesn’t just cost the person doing it.
+It costs their relationships too.
 When one partner in a conversation was instructed to suppress their emotional expression, the other partner’s blood pressure rose.
 Emotional inauthenticity is contagious.
 It creates distance, and it creates stress, even when no one can name why.

-Daniel Siegel, MD, clinical professor of psychiatry at the UCLA School of Medicine and author of The Developing Mind, introduced the concept of “name it to tame it” — the neurological finding that simply putting a feeling into words activates the prefrontal cortex and dampens amygdala reactivity.
+Daniel Siegel, MD, clinical professor of psychiatry at the UCLA School of Medicine and author of The Developing Mind, introduced the concept of “name it to tame it”.
+The neurological finding that simply putting a feeling into words activates the prefrontal cortex and dampens amygdala reactivity.
 Language doesn’t just describe emotion.
 It regulates it.
-When you finally write the letter — even a letter you never send — you’re doing something clinically meaningful.
+When you finally write the letter.
+Even a letter you never send.
+You’re doing something clinically meaningful.
 You’re giving your nervous system a way down from the ledge.

-This is why the unwritten letter isn’t just emotional — it’s somatic.
+This is why the unwritten letter isn’t just emotional.
+It’s somatic.
 It lives in the tightness in your chest when you think about calling.
 In the way your throat closes when you try to start.
 In the fatigue that has no obvious source.
 Your body has been holding the words you haven’t written.

 How the Unwritten Letter Shows Up in Driven Women

-Elena came to coaching after what she described as “a career milestone that felt completely hollow.”
+Kavita came to coaching after what she described as “a career milestone that felt completely hollow.”
 (Name and details have been changed for confidentiality.)
 She had just been made a partner at her law firm.
 The announcement went out to the whole office.
 Her inbox filled.
 Her mother didn’t call.

 She hadn’t, of course.
 But she’d done something more sophisticated than accepting it: she’d built a life designed to prove she didn’t need it.
 Every promotion was armor.
 Every credential was a rebuttal to a childhood where her needs were treated as inconveniences.
 She was extraordinary at her job and almost entirely cut off from her grief.

-This is one of the most common things I hear from driven, ambitious women: What’s the point?
+This is one of the most common things I hear from driven women: What’s the point?
 It’s a reasonable question, and it sounds like pragmatism.
 But underneath it, usually, is this: What if I write it and it still doesn’t matter?
 What if saying all of this out loud just confirms that none of it ever will?

 The fear isn’t just of vulnerability.
 It’s of futility.
-And for women who’ve spent decades being highly effective — who solve problems, close deals, move mountains — the idea of doing something that might not “work” is its own kind of threat.
+And for women who’ve spent decades being highly effective.
+Who solve problems, close deals, move mountains.
+The idea of doing something that might not “work” is its own kind of threat.

 For driven women who come from relational trauma backgrounds, this is not a small thing.
 It’s foundational.
 It’s the beginning of giving yourself the witness you never had.